 Hardware: The model was trained on a workstation with dual Xeon CPUs and dual NVIDIA Titan RTX GPUs.

-optimizer :ADAM optimizer is used with parameters b1=0.5 b2=0.999.

-(these values balance between adaptability (through quick updates based on recent gradients) and stability (by smoothing the updates with respect to variance).
+optimizer :ADAM optimizer is used with parameters b1=0.5 b2=0.999.these values balance between adaptability (through quick updates based on recent gradients) and stability (by smoothing the updates with respect to variance).
 They are often considered as reasonable defaults and are widely used in deep learning frameworks like PyTorch and TensorFlow)

 Training Duration: The model is trained for 200,000 iterations.